 Quality education was of utmost importance to Lucinda Todd.
 As a schoolteacher and then as a parent, Todd wanted to increase educational opportunities for African American students.

-After growing up in Litchfield, a coal mining community in southeast Kansas, Todd graduated from Pittsburg State University with a bachelor's degree in education.
+She was born May 31, 1903, to Charles Richard and Estella (Slaughter) Wilson, in Litchfield, Kansas, a coal mining community in southeast Kansas.
+Her parents had moved to Kansas in 1879 from the South.
+Todd attended school in Girard, and graduated from Pittsburg State University with a bachelor's degree in education.
 She taught school from 1928 until she married Alvin Todd in 1935 and was forced to give up her career.
 She turned her focus toward advocacy, serving as the secretary of the Topeka Chapter of the National Association for the Advancement of Colored People (NAACP) beginning in 1948; McKinley Burnett was chapter president.
 When the Topeka Daily Capital published a column in 1948 about "militant groups" attempting to "do away with colored schools" and praising the "bang-up job of education" that existed in the black schools, Todd responded.
 "If by wanting my child to have equal education I am being 'militant' then thank God I am militant," Todd wrote.

 Headquartered at the Todd's house, the Citizens Committee on Civil Rights formed to push for change.
 A leaflet to support a petition drive titled "The People Fight Back" outlined the ban of African American students at a dance, along with other examples of segregation.
 They obtained 1,100 signatures but the school board failed to respond to their request for change.